topherCantrell/computerarcheology/content/Arcade/Tempest/README.md

 work, precisely because it is machine-checked rather than hand-asserted — so verify it against that evidence.
 Project: [https://github.com/qarl/arcade-js](https://github.com/qarl/arcade-js).

-The disassembly covers the code reached from the two entry points — the reset vector (`0x0000`, which jumps straight to `0x07B1`) and the vblank NMI (`0x0066`); ROM data tables (tilemaps, lookup tables, text) and spans never reached from those entries are shown as `DEFB` data blocks.
+The disassembly covers the code reached from the machine's real entry points — the reset vector and the IRQ vector; ROM data tables (the tube geometry and colour tables, lookup tables, text) are shown as data.
+Sound comes from **two POKEY custom chips**, driven directly by the main CPU; there is no second processor, so this is the whole program.
+The **Analog Vector Generator** that draws the picture and the **math box** that projects the tube are hardware the 6502 feeds — a display list and a stream of coordinates — not code of their own.